-A dozen die after Mumbai building collapses
+17 dead after building collapses in Mumbai, owner detained

 - 'People were screaming, running around,' police inspector tells CNN

-New Delhi (CNN)At least 12 people were killed when a five-story building collapsed in a suburb of the Indian metropolis of Mumbai Tuesday morning, local authorities said.
+New Delhi (CNN)At least 17 people have been killed after a five-story building collapsed in a suburb of the Indian metropolis of Mumbai on Tuesday morning, local authorities said.

-A massive search and rescue operation is now underway to dig out people trapped in the debris.
-Fourteen people have already been rescued from the rubble, P.S.
-Rahangdale, the chief fire officer at the Mumbai Fire Brigade, told CNN.
+Fourteen people were rescued from the rubble, senior police inspector Vilas Mahadev Jadhav told CNN.
+A search for more survivors had been called off by Wednesday evening, chief fire officer P.S.
+Rahangdale said.

+The building's owner was detained by police on Tuesday, accused of endangering life and causing grievous hurt.
+A court ruled that the owner could be held in police custody until at least August 2.

 Video from the site showed a chaotic scene, with dozens of bystanders nearby and first responders trying to dig through what remained of the building in the working-class neighborhood of Ghatkopar.